linus131313/linus131313/README.md

 Senior software engineer with 10+ years of shipping experience, from weekend HTML at 14 to production AI agents today.
 Most of my work lives in private repositories, so this profile understates the picture - the full view is at [linus-teklenburg.de](https://www.linus-teklenburg.de).

-Currently Assistant Manager & AI Ambassador at KPMG Germany, working on Trusted AI enablement, MCP-based agent systems, and EU AI Act compliance tooling.
+Currently Assistant Manager & AI Ambassador at one of the Big4, working on Trusted AI enablement, MCP-based agent systems, and EU AI Act compliance tooling.
 Previously co-founder of Stratek (4½ years, 10+ Flutter & web apps shipped to App Store / Google Play), and freelance web developer since 2017.

 ### Focus areas